dverbyts/vm/README.md

-# vm
+# Corewar.
+Algorithmic Project.
-Algorithmic Project - Corewar.
 Summary: In this project, you will create a virtual “arena” in which programs will fight against one another (the “Champions”).

 What is Corewar?
 • Corewar is a very peculiar game.
 It’s about bringing “players” together around a